 Heroin usage has continued to rise in the past couple of years and it doesn’t seem to be slowing down.
-Many people who abuse heroin end up becoming dependent on it, which means they’ll experience heroin withdrawals if they stop using.
+Many people who struggle with heroin use end up becoming dependent on it, which means they’ll experience heroin withdrawals if they stop using.
 This dependence usually grows into full-blown drug addiction.

 Heroin is considered an opioid drug that’s made primarily of morphine (a substance that’s taken from opium poppy plants).
 It comes in a brown or white powder and goes by many names.
-Horse, smack, and big H are some of the common street names for heroin.
+“Horse,” “smack,” and “big H” are some of the common street names for heroin.

 Heroin is abused in several different ways and usually involves injecting, sniffing, smoking, or snorting.
 In some cases, people may mix heroin and other drugs like cocaine (also called speedball).
 Heroin can be dangerous when used alone, so mixing it with other drugs only increases the chances of overdose and death.

-The symptoms of heroin withdrawal may include:
+Some common symptoms of heroin withdrawal may include the following:

-Mixing heroin with other substances is extremely dangerous and can cause unpredictable consequences.
-Mixing heroin and alcohol and medication has been shown to skyrocket the chances of an overdose.
-An overdose occurs when a person takes too much of a certain drug and their body begins to react to it.
+Mixing heroin with alcohol and medication has been shown to skyrocket the chances of an overdose.
+An overdose occurs when a person takes too much of a certain substance and their body begins to react to it.
 Overdose can be fatal if medical attention is not received immediately.

 Mixing heroin with other drugs can put intense stress on a person’s lungs and body in general.
 It’s crucial to look out for the signs of overdose.
 If you notice any of these signs or symptoms, dial 911 and get medical help immediately; time is of the essence:

-Getting heroin addiction treatment is a must, especially if you or a loved one has been abusing the drug for some time.
-As with all cases of drug addiction, there are several different treatment options that help to treat heroin addiction.
-Since heroin addiction is usually intense, it requires long-term treatment through a trusted facility like Intrepid Detox.
+Getting heroin addiction treatment is a must, especially if the individual has been abusing the drug for a long time.
+As with all cases of addiction, there are several treatment options that help to treat substance use disorders.
+Since this type of addiction is usually intense, it requires long-term treatment through a trustworthy and professional treatment facility like Intrepid Detox Residential.

-The detox process should be conducted by medical professionals and support should be available throughout the process.
+The detox process should be conducted by medical professionals at a treatment facility.
+Medical support should be available throughout the entire process.
 You should not attempt to detox alone at home.
-This is because heroin detox (or detox in general) can be unpredictable and potentially dangerous without professional guidance.
-You should never attempt to detox alone, it’s recommended to turn towards professionals for the safest and most effective level of treatment.

 There are multiple steps to the heroin detox process and it’s important to be aware of these before heading into treatment.
-Centers like Intrepid Detox provide clear and honest support through the process – our goal is to make sure you are comfortable and supported the whole way through.
+Centers like Intrepid Detox Residential provide clear and honest support through the process – our goal is to make sure you are comfortable and supported the whole way through.
 The detoxification process includes the following steps:

-When looking at heroin detox and drug treatment in general, you want to find a rehab center you can trust.
+When looking at heroin detox and treatment in general, you want to find a rehab center you can trust.
 This is where our wonderful and experienced team at Intrepid comes in.
 With years of experience under our belts and as an accredited facility in South Florida, we are ready to help you.